 Bret Windhauser, Mickey Sreebny Memorial Scholar

 Bret Windhauser is currently a second-year master’s student studying Arabic and modern Turkish in the Department of Near Eastern Languages and Civilization.
-He double majored in French and international and global studies at Sewanee University before coming to Seattle.
+He double majored in French and international and global studies at Sewanee: The University of the South before coming to Seattle.
 Previously, he researched refugee movement and smuggling networks between Europe and the Middle East.
 This work was primarily based on time he spent in the jungle camp in Calais, France, where networks smuggled goods and people between France and the UK.
 His M.A. thesis focuses on smuggling networks that operate between Israel and the Palestinian Territories and the issues they create for state-building.